established in 1593

 In 1593 the Hexton estate was bought by Peter Taverner whose descendants lived at Hexton until 1772.
 By 1767 Poyntz Taverner had begun to build the present house, but he died in 1772, following which the estate changed hands several times in quick succession.
 A sale catalogue of 1782 (HRO) described the estate as follows: 'A spacious modern built Brick Mansion ...
 With Pleasure Grounds, Canal and Garden neatly laid out.
 Coach Houses, Stabling and every Convenient Office, and a proper quantity of land, also, Two eligible and Desirable Farms ... there is also a fine Canal of excellent Water, that springs at an agreeable distance, fully stored.'
 A sale catalogue of 1789 (HRO) refers to an excellent run of water, the Grove of fruit trees, a walled kitchen garden and a fine trout stream.
 A further description exists from 1809 (HRO) when the owner, William Young, considered selling the estate, detailing a well-appointed country estate with park and gardens.
 In 1809 Young passed the estate to his daughter Caroline and her husband Joseph Andrew Lautour, close friends of Lord and Lady de Grey who lived at nearby Wrest Park, Bedfordshire (qv).
 The Lautours carried out many improvements to Hexton during the next ten years, largely recorded in an estate plan of 1837 showing the park and pleasure grounds as very similar to those remaining today.
 Having spent the 1820s and 1830s largely in debt, Joseph died in 1845, Caroline continuing to make improvements to the park from 1848 until her death in 1869.
 In 1901 George Hodgson bought the estate, by this time derelict, spending the following eighteen years renovating the house, village and park and embellishing the gardens in lavish style.
 Hodgson left Hexton in 1919, following which many of his garden additions were lost.
 The estate remains (1998) in private ownership.

-Hexton Manor is licensed for civil ceremonies in the grand hall within the manor house as well as now being licenced for outdoor ceremonies on the beautiful veranda overlooking the lake (with swans on occasion!).
+Hexton Manor is licensed for civil ceremonies in the grand hall within the manor house, we can also hold outdoor weddings on the veranda overlooking the lake and lawns (with swans on occasion!).
 Your reception is then catered for within The Walled Garden in the marquee venue.

 With our vast event management background and an eye for the finer detail in everything we do, first we discuss your requirements, advise you on the best options to suit your budget and then deliver a full range of event services from venue hire through to table decorations, bar services, catering and entertainment This covers all kinds of events from Weddings, through to corporate days, private parties and even film locations and photographic shoots.
 Flexibility is the key to our success.